docksal/docksal/docs/content/stack/configuration-variables.md

 For VirtualBox set to `0`.
 For Docker Desktop set to `1`.

-See [Docker Modes](../use-cases/docker-modes.md) for details instructions on this variable usage.
+See [Docker Modes](/use-cases/docker-modes) for detailed instructions on this variable usage.

 ### DOCKER_VERSION_ALERT_SUPPRESS